-Travis is a Professional Engineer with over ten years of experience in the regulated and commercial electricity sectors.
+Travis is a Professional Engineer with over 10 years of experience in the regulated and commercial electricity sectors.
 He offers relevant experience in transmission and distribution power system planning, generation procurement strategy, policy development and power purchase agreement negotiations.
 Travis provides clients with a unique expertise in the integration between generation development and transmission/distribution planning by providing advice on project risk assessment and strategic investment.
-He has advised clients on connection capability, procurement mechanics, energy services integration and due diligence as part of strategic acquisitions.
-Travis worked on a procurement initiative in Nova Scotia for renewable energy developing both the request for proposal document, process and evaluated criteria along with the power purchase agreement and ensuring that overall rate payer value is obtained.

 Travis has served on the board of the Queen’s University Engineering Society Services Inc. (QUESSI – the Campus Bookstore) and was a University Councillor for Queen’s University.
 Travis has an MSc in Electrical Engineering and a BSc in Electrical Engineering, both from Queen’s University.